 Contact your doctor immediately if you feel unwell, have shortness of breath, or have a fever at or above 100.0°.
 He or she can give you instructions for getting the care you need.

 Your care team is taking steps to help reduce the chance of COVID-19 transmission.
 In addition to taking everyday steps to help keep you safe, like proper handwashing, staying home as much as possible, and keeping 6 feet away from other people, follow these simple guidelines for home dialysis:

 - All individuals should have a 30-day supply of antibacterial pump soap, hand sanitizer, and face masks at home.

 - For required in-person center visits, all individuals will be asked about fever, cough, and foreign travel.
-All patients and visitors entering the center will be required to wear a mask.
+Everyone entering the center will be required to wear a mask.